jweissman/orsino/docs/mm.md

 - **Constructed Resilience** (Immune to poison, sleep and disease.
 Weak to physical damage.)<br/>Immunity to Poison, Immunity to Disease, Immunity to Sleep, 50% resistance to Bludgeoning, 50% resistance to Piercing, 50% resistance to Slashing<br/>

 ###  Ice Elemental
-_Ice Elemental is a Guardian Elemental from the plane of ice, 322 years old.
-They are of slim build with dark hair, dark eyes and an unreadable disposition._
+_Ice Elemental is a Guardian Elemental from the plane of ice, 474 years old.
+They are of bulky build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|